 Vahe H. Apelian

 I met Movses for the first time fifty-two years ago, around this time of the year, during the commencement of the 1967 scholastic year at the American University of Beirut.
 We were to study Pharmacy.
-Hardly forty students made the class; six were Armenians.
+Thirty students or so made the class; six were Armenians.

 I do not mean to say that he did not study.
 We often studied together either at the university or in our house or theirs.
-It is thus that I met his parents, who would later became my in-laws, his elder brother Hovsep, his younger brother Krikor, both of whom predeceased him, and his sister Marie.
+It is thus that I met Marie, his parents, his elder brother Hovsep, his younger brother Krikor.
+All of whom predeceased him.
 It was during this time that Kevork Donabedian, the one time principal of the Karen Jeppe Jemaran was staying in the inn, Hotel Lux, my father ran.
 When he found out that we were friends he confirmed to me what I had suspected all along; Movses had a reputation in the school as a bright promising student.

 Four years later we graduated.
 Many department heads were interested in having him pursue graduate work.
 He chose Pharmacology.
 It so happened that I too had a graduate assistantship in another department.
 For the next two years, we often had lunch together in the hospital cafeteria.
 It was obvious that Lebanon did not offer him a future for the family he had newly formed, especially that he was a Syrian national.
 He took advantage of the preferential U.S. quota for medical doctors, nurses, and pharmacists and with the help of the international Red Cross immigrated to the U.S. during the 1972/73 timeframe.
 His brother Krikor and sister Marie had already moved to NJ.
 Naturally, we corresponded.
 Email, instant messaging, cell phones were not in our wildest dreams then.